nsnyder1992/OrderProcessingSystem/README.md

 The objective of this project is to decribe how to implement a Order Processing System for a Robot Cafeteria.
 The Cafeteria will start off with 3 workers: a cashier, a chef, and a waiter.
 The purpoose of this project is not to describe operation of the Robots, but how these robots will interact with the Ordering System.
 This project needs to be able to scale as the popularity of the Cafeteria increase.

+## Workflows

+This section will describe how each robot will interact with the processing system

+#### Cashier Work Flow with regard to Order Processing
+This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
+If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
+The Cashier Workflow is the following:

+1. Cashier creates a new instance of the Order class using createOrder()
+2. uses an Order.addItem() method to add an item to the Order
+3. uses a Order.removeItem() method to remove an item, if total quantity not < 0
+4. uses an Order.addCombo() method to add items within a combo
+5. uses a Order.removeCombo() method to remove an item, if total quantity not < 0
+6. when customer is satisfied the Cashier can send order to order queue
+7. If customer decided to change the order and it is still within the orderQueue then the Cashier can update
+8. If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

+#### Chef Work Flow with regard to Order Processing
+This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
+If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
+The Cashier Workflow is the following:

+1) Cashier creates a new instance of the Order class using createOrder()
+2) uses an Order.addItem() method to add an item to the Order
+3) uses a Order.removeItem() method to remove an item, if total quantity not < 0
+4) uses an Order.addCombo() method to add items within a combo
+5) uses a Order.removeCombo() method to remove an item, if total quantity not < 0
+6) when customer is satisfied the Cashier can send order to order queue
+7) If customer decided to change the order and it is still within the orderQueue then the Cashier can update
+8) If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

+#### Cashier Work Flow with regard to Order Processing
+This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
+If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
+The Cashier Workflow is the following:

+1) Cashier creates a new instance of the Order class using createOrder()
+2) uses an Order.addItem() method to add an item to the Order
+3) uses a Order.removeItem() method to remove an item, if total quantity not < 0
+4) uses an Order.addCombo() method to add items within a combo
+5) uses a Order.removeCombo() method to remove an item, if total quantity not < 0
+6) when customer is satisfied the Cashier can send order to order queue
+7) If customer decided to change the order and it is still within the orderQueue then the Cashier can update
+8) If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

 ## Models:

 In this section each model needed for this system will be described.
 These Models will be stored in a database and then accessed and manipulate via a controller.